 As part of our aim to support NHS and public sector managers, NPAG offers a variety of training workshops and conferences.
 NPAG works with a network of trainers, enabling training programmes to be tailored and developed to meet clients’ needs.
 As an NHS organisation, NPAG is able to offer training at very competitive prices.

-- Clinical Engineering & IT Connectivity Conference – 12th September 2017
+- Clinical Engineering Conference – 18th September 2018

 - Putting the Patient First: Customer Care & Communication Skills in the NHS

 - Equality & Diversity Onsite Training Workshops

 - Clinical Professional Development for Occupational Health Nurses

 - Managing Change Team Building